In 1974 a new two-tier system of counties and districts was established across England and Wales.

 Six of the upper-tier units, all in England and representing heavily built-up areas (other than Greater London), were designated 'metropolitan counties' and were subdivided into 'metropolitan districts'.

 As with non-metropolitan areas the respective authorities covered all areas of local government, but the distribution of responsibilities was different to that of the county/local authority district structure.

-In 1986, however, the metropolitan county councils were abolished, although the county areas are still recognised, especially for statistical purposes.
+In 1986 the metropolitan county councils were abolished, although the county areas are still recognised, especially for statistical purposes.

 Metropolitan districts are subdivided into electoral wards.

 On 1 January 2011, the GSS Coding and Naming Policy was implemented.
-This policy led to the creation of a new coding system (the nine-character codes) for all geographies held by ONS.
+This policy led to the creation of a new, 9 character, coding system for all geographies held by ONS.
 For further information, please refer to the Code History Database (CHD).